massma/teacher-learner-wellbeing/website-src/instructions/index.md

 This session is part of a two-part Learning Community, and the Learning Community is greater than the sum of its parts.
 Attendance across both sessions yields a much richer experience, while also putting the “community” in “Learning Community.”
-If you have not had a chance, you can register for the highly recommended second session
+We hope to see you all a the second session as well!
-at: `REGISTRATION URL`.

 In the meantime, if you have any questions or concerns please don’t hesitate to reach out (`FACILITATORS' EMAIL`)."